 Download the AG-3DP1 Brochure here.

-Talk to us: Have you shot any 3-D productions recently?
+Talk to us: Has your Chicago video crew shot any 3-D productions recently?
 Do you find that 3-D productions are a growing trend or a waning fad?
 Have you purchased the new Panasonic AG-3DP1 or one of its predecessors?
 If so, what do you think about the camera?